Mijingo/docs/en/templating/tags/cache.md

 ### `unless`

-Prevents the `{% cache %}` tag from activating if a certain condition is met.
+Prevents the `{% cache %}` tag from activating if the request meets a certain condition.

 ```twig
 {# Don't cache if someone is logged in #}